Community Councils

 Public Liability Insurance for Community Councils

 Dumfries and Galloway Council provides a 'blanket' public liability insurance scheme for all established community councils in Dumfries and Galloway.
-The current public liability insurance scheme started on 1 May 2023 and the premium has been paid for 2023/2024.
+The current public liability insurance scheme covers 1 May 2024 to 30 April 2025 and the premium has been paid for 2024/2025.

 Insurance papers have been issued by our insurance brokers (Keegan & Pennykid) and a copy can be found below.